oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 {: #figtxtokenrequest title="Example: Txn-Token Request"}

 ### Subject Token Types
-The `subject_token_type` parameter in the Txn-Token Request MAY have one of the following values:

-rfc9068
-: The `subject_token` is a JWT format OAuth 2.0 Access Token as defined in {{RFC9068}}

-id-token
-: The `subject_token` is an OpenID Connect {{OpenIdConnect}} ID Token

-self-signed
+The `subject_token_type` parameter value MUST be a URI {{RFC3986}}.
+It MAY be one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}}, or it MAY be set to the value:

+`urn:ietf:params:txn-token:token-type:self-signed`
-: The `subject_token` is a self-signed JWT issued by the requesting workload
+: Indicates that the subject token is a self-signed JWT.

-The Txn-Token Service MAY support other formats, which MAY be specified in the `subject_token_type` parameter
+The Txn-Token Service MAY support other token formats, which MAY be specified in the `subject_token_type` parameter.
+Any value used in this parameter SHOULD be a URI.

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.